PietroValente/fantasy-game-software-engineering/README.md

 5. The cell with the highest attack value at night
 6. The box with the most pieces of the same type

+For full assignment details, refer to the Assignment.pdf file.
 The language used for the explanation of the code and for the documents is Italian.

 ## RASD
 The _Requirement Analysis and Specification Document_ (RASD) aims at illustrating a overview of the project, providing a baseline for its planning and development.
 It guides the reader in understanding **functional requirements**, **non functional requirements**, **constraints** and **system architecture**.